PrefectHQ/prefect/docs/concepts/work-pools.md

 Each work pool has a base job template that allows the customization of the behavior of the worker executing flow runs from the work pool.

 Each worker type is configured with a default base job template, making it is easy to get started with a work pool.
-The default base template defines fields that can be defined either as defaults on the work pool or defined on a deployment.
+The default base template defines fields that can be edited on a per-deployment basis or for the entire work pool via the Prefect API and UI.

 For example, if we create a `process` work pool via the CLI: